It is a campus policy that all resident students select a meal plan for the academic year.

 Guests in the Dining Commons are welcome and prices for each meal period have been established for their convenience.

-All questions regarding the Dining Commons should be referred to the General Manager at extension 8-2678 for clarification.
+All questions regarding Dining Services should be referred to the General Manager at 603-358-2678 for clarification.